 Don’t stop at consumer data, though.
 Coupling your customer data with internal performance data creates a robust and informed approach toward improving sales.
 If you want to track the performance of your sales team, you could use a gamified performance tracker like Ambition.

-Sales enablement is a cross-channel effort between your sales and marketing departments.
+When people ask who owns sales enablement, they do so because they haven’t realized that it is a cross-channel effort between their sales and marketing departments.
 It involves a lot of overlap between them, and it can be tricky to figure out who does what, especially if siloes are an issue in your company.

 Your marketing team will contribute meaningful values and mission statements that your sales team can incorporate into their pitches.
 Depending on who the market is and what they want to hear, they craft messaging around those concerns.
 Your sales team will jump in to offer experiential knowledge about established clients or effective selling points.
 They’ll also be primarily responsible for putting sales enablement strategies to practice.